-As described above, the ViTEraser implicitly integrates the text localizing and background inpainting sub-tasks of STR into a single encoder-decoder without specific designs.
-Unlike two-stage methods that utilize task-specific modules and training objectives, the ViTEraser faces challenges in fully learning to handle both tasks and is susceptible to overfitting when scaled up.
+Unlike two-stage methods that utilize task-specific modules and training objectives, ViTEraser implicitly integrates text localizing and background inpainting tasks into a single encoder-decoder, thus facing challenges in fully learning to handle both tasks and susceptible to overfitting when scaled up.
 This limitation arises from the scarcity of training samples in STR and the high costs associated with annotating them.
-To this end, we leverage the availability of extensive scene text detection datasets.
-In doing so, we take advantage of large-scale pretraining techniques that have recently shown significant advancements in the fields of computer vision \cite{yang2022reading,xu2020layoutlm,wang2022lilt,he2022masked,xie2022simmim} and natural language processing \cite{kenton2019bert}.
-Interestingly, the exploration of such pretraining methodologies has been rarely investigated in the previous literature on STR.
+Moreover, enormous natural scene images with text bounding boxes are easily available as the advancing of scene text detection datasets and OCR APIs.
+To this end, leveraging the availability of extensive scene text detection datasets, we exploit large-scale pretraining techniques which have recently shown significant advancements \cite{yang2022reading,xu2020layoutlm} but rarely been investigated for STR.

-As the advancing of the scene text detection realm, there has emerged an increasing number of scene text detection datasets \cite{singh2021textocr,veit2016coco,nayef2017icdar2017,liu2019curved,ch2017total,karatzas2015icdar,karatzas2013icdar,chng2019icdar2019}, with scales ranging from early hundreds of samples \cite{karatzas2013icdar} to recent tens of thousands \cite{singh2021textocr}.
-Furthermore, developed OCR APIs\footnote{https://github.com/tesseract-ocr/tesseract} provide a cost-free way of annotating text bounding boxes with high accuracy, which have already been widely applied to pretrain the Transformers for document understanding \cite{xu2020layoutlm,wang2022lilt}.
-Retrospectively, some STR approaches employed separately trained text detectors \cite{zdenek2020erasing,conrad2021two,liu2022don} or assumed that text locations have been pre-supplied \cite{tang2021stroke,tursun2019mtrnet,lee2022surprisingly,bian2022scene,qinautomatic}, where the usage of large-scale text detection datasets has already been inevitable.
-Therefore, it is meaningful and practical to fully utilize existing large-scale scene text detection datasets for pretraining, which may be a promising direction that can accelerate the progress of STR.